invertase/react-native-firebase/docs/index.md

 #### Configure React Native Firebase modules

+If you are manually adjusting your Android and iOS projects, follow the same instructions as [React Native CLI projects](#installation-for-react-native-cli-projects).

+The recommended approach is to use [Expo Config Plugins](https://docs.expo.dev/config-plugins/introduction/) to configure React Native Firebase.
+You will add to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) array of your `app.json` or `app.config.js`.
+See the note below to determine which React Native Firebase modules require Config Plugin configurations.

 To enable Firebase on the native Android and iOS platforms, create and download Service Account files for each platform.
 Then, provide paths to the `google-services.json` and `GoogleService-Info.plist` files by specifying the [`expo.android.googleServicesFile`](https://docs.expo.io/versions/latest/config/app/#googleservicesfile-1) and [`expo.ios.googleServicesFile`](https://docs.expo.io/versions/latest/config/app/#googleservicesfile) fields.
 See the example configuration below.

-For each React Native Firebase module, add the required [Expo Config Plugin](https://docs.expo.dev/config-plugins/introduction/) to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) array of your `app.json` or `app.config.js`.
-See the note below to determine which modules require Config Plugin configurations.

 For iOS only, since `firebase-ios-sdk` requires `use_frameworks` configure [`expo-build-properties`](https://docs.expo.dev/versions/latest/sdk/build-properties/#pluginconfigtypeios) and add the following entry to the `plugins` array in `app.json`: